nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 ## Benchmark

 Here is a simple benchmark.
-We create 10 threads for sending data to the channel and 5 threads for receiving data from the channel.
+We create 10 threads that send data to the channel and 5 threads that receive it.

 ```nim
 # benchmark the new channel implementation with